Dungyichao/Google-Cloud-Storage-and-Line-API/README.md

 I would set the Auto-response messages status (In Response settings) to Off.

 # 3. Firebase Functions and Firestore Database
 Firebase functions will serve as Webhook of LINE (LINE explain: When an event occurs, such as when a user adds your LINE Official Account as a friend or sends a message, the LINE Platform sends an HTTPS POST request to the webhook URL).
+Notice that using ```Firestore``` database is free while ```Functions``` requires your project to be upgraded to ```Blaze``` plan (pay by your usage)

 ## 3.1 Firebase Functions
 Please go through following two link